Dubai Creek

-Dubai Creek (خُوْر دُبَيّ) is a natural saltwater creek in Dubai.
+Dubai Creek (خُوْر دُبَيّ) is a natural saltwater inlet of the Persian Gulf in Dubai.
 It extends about 9 mi inwards and forms a natural port that has traditionally been used for trade and transport.
 The creek ranges from 200 to 1200 m in width while the average depth is about 6.5 to 7 m.
 Previously, it extended to Ras Al Khor Wildlife Sanctuary but as part of the new Business Bay Canal and Dubai Canal, it extends a further 13 km to the Persian Gulf.

 In the 1950s, extensive development of the creek began, including dredging and construction of breakwaters.
 A number of bridges allow movement of vehicles across the creek while abras are used as taxis.
 The banks and route alongside the creek houses notable government, business and residential areas.
 A number of tourist locations and hotels are situated along the creek.
 The Dubai Creek, a vital waterway in the heart of the city, plays a significant role in Dubai's growth by handling the passage of more than 13,000 ships annually.
 As a major artery for maritime trade, it supports the city's commercial operations.
 Enhancements to the Creek's infrastructure are being made through a project aimed at improving safety and security measures for maritime traffic and commercial activities.
 These improvements are expected to strengthen the city's role as a regional hub for trade and ensure smoother, more secure operations for the numerous ships passing through each year.